-Other IPA fonts (for Windows and Mac) respectively, can be found here:
+Another IPA font (for Mac) can be found here:

 5. Praat is a great software package for phonetic analysis.
 Among (many) other things, you may use Praat to record, edit and play sound files on your computer.
 You will need to download Praat to complete many of the exercises in this class; you can get it for free here: